Collection Development

 • Endorsement or disapproval by an individual or group

 • Responsibility for the use of library materials by children and young adults rests solely with their parents and/or legal guardians.
-Selection decisions are not influenced by the possibility that material may be accessible to children.
-The library does not restrict access to any material by age, and leaves the responsibility for minors’ use of, viewing and consumption of library materials to each minor’s parent or legal guardian.
+Selection decisions are not influenced by the possibility that material may be accessible to children or young adults.
+The library does not restrict access to any material by age, and leaves the responsibility for minors’ use, viewing and consumption of library materials to each minor’s parent or legal guardian.

 Criteria for Selection